alteryx/generator-node-typescript-simple/README.md

 # TypeScript NodeJS Generator
-This is a more opinionated and closed-source-friendly version of [generator-node-typescript](https://github.com/ospatil/generator-node-typescript).
+This is a more opinionated and enterprise(closed-source) friendly version of [generator-node-typescript](https://github.com/ospatil/generator-node-typescript).
 Thanks to ospatil for all his hard work!

 ## Details